Kishanjay/LacunaV2-evaluator/README.md

 - Generate a full confusion matrix of the results.
 Thus see how well Lacuna performed against the groundtruth values.

-The featured functionality is to evaluate Lacuna against the todomvc which is the same JS application written in many different frameworks.
+To demonstrate the performance of Lacuna, this repo contains all code required to evaluate Lacuna on the todomvc project.
+This documentation further contains code to reproduce the results that can be found in statistics.csv

 # How to use
 ## Intuition